Managing That First Impression at Interview

 There are a few exercises that will help you make a stronger, more positive impact in that first impression.
 The first of them is something you do before the interview and involves deliberately changing your body posture to control the levels of two hormone.
 You want to increase your testosterone level and decrease your cortisol level – cortisol is the stress hormone.
 Power-posing is how you do this, and by power-posing for just two minutes before an interview (or any other evaluative event such as speaking in public), your performance will be significantly better.

 The second exercise involves taking control of your breathing.
 When we feel stressed – and being interviewed is a stressful situation – our breathing tends to be shallow and higher in the chest.
 By breathing deeply so that our diaphragm pushes our stomach out, we relax our body (again bringing the cortisol level down).
-But breathing deeply has another positive effect – it bring energy into our body, an energy that can be used to show enthusiasm and interest in the job and organisation you are being interviewed for.
+But breathing deeply has another positive effect – it brings energy into our body, an energy that can be used to show enthusiasm and interest in the job and organisation you are being interviewed for.
 This extra energy in your body deepens your ‘aura’ and projects confidence and poise.

 To achieve the correct breathing, get balanced with your feet firmly on the floor (whether you are standing or sitting).
 Breathe in deeply through your nose all the way down to your stomach, and hold the breath for a couple of seconds.
 Then exhale the breath out through your mouth more slowly – the ideal ratio of out-breath to in-breath is 2:1.
 Do this for five minutes in the waiting room and you will feel calmer, more relaxed and more energetic – ready to perform better at the interview.

 The two exercises above will help you appear more confident, poised and relaxed when you sit in that interview chair.
-More importantly, inside you will “feel” confident, poised and relaxed.
+More importantly, inside you will “feel” confident, poised and relaxed!

 To round things off, pay attention to your handshake as this too gives off a sub-conscious signal.
 A wet, limp, cold handshake portrays fear and a lack of confidence, and produces an “ugh” feeling in its victim!
 On the other hand (no pun intended!), a firm, strong handshake portrays confidence and self-belief, and is a pleasant experience for the recipient, especially when it is accompanied by a smile.
 But firm and strong doesn’t equate to hurting – so get the balance right.
 Practice your handshake with a few friends or family members, and smile as you do it.
 Get their feedback and adjust your handshake as suggested.